hafizsyaqif/jackbdu.github.io/_posts/2022-1-1-daily-sketches.md

 <!--more-->

-You can find all my daily sketches on [Instagram](http://instagram.com/jackbdu/).
-Below is a selection of them divided into a few different categories.
+My daily sketches in 2022 are all posted on [Instagram](http://instagram.com/jackbdu/).
+Below is a selection of them divided into different categories based on the techniques I used.
+Within each category, you can see the incremental changes I made over time.

-## Spiral Repetitions
+## Spiral repetitions

 <table style="width: 100%;">
   <thead><tr>